annatel/captain_hook/README.md

   "my_webhook_name", true, "notification_type", %{"my" => "data", "to" => "report"}
 )

-# Resend a notification - Be aware it is a synchronous action and do not send the notification according to its order in the queue.
-It can be usefull for testing purpose or to send notifications who did not have webhook_endpoint configured.
+# Resend a notification -
+# Be aware it is a synchronous action and then it does not send the notification according to its order in the queue.
+# It can be usefull for testing purpose or to send notifications who did not have webhook_endpoint configured.
 {:ok, CatptainHook.WebhookConversation{}} = CaptainHook.send_notification(webhook_endpoint, webhook_notification)
 ```